usc-sail/tiles-dataset-release/READMEs/fitbit/heart-rate/README.md

-# daily-summary
+# Fitbit heart rate
-This file describes the `heart-rate` files.
+This file describes the Fitbit `heart-rate` files.

 ## Description
 Each one of the files describes a heart rate for each participant.
 This is organized in a table with the following columns: